pfertyk/hex_generator/README.md

 1 1 1 1 1
 1 1 1 1 0
 1 1 1 0 0
 ```

 Each number represents one field.
-By default type 0 means that a field is absent.
+It also defines the type of a field.
+By default type 0 means that a field is absent (it will not be displayed in a SVG file, unless option `-a` is used).

+After a text file is exported, it can be modified manually to change the layout of a board or the type of fields.
+Non-negative integers should be used as field type.
+Fields in one row should be separated by spaces, rows should be separated by newlines.
+Using rows of equal length is recommended, but not required.

-A text file can then be imported by the program using `-i FILENAME`.
+A modified text file can then be imported by the program using `-i FILENAME`.
+Hex Generator will interpret it as a 2 dimensional array of fields using [axial coordinates](http://www.redblobgames.com/grids/hexagons/#coordinates).

 ## Examples
 ![Space](examples/board1.png)